clpo13/cpr-example/README.md

 building dependency tests with `-DBUILD_CPR_TESTS=OFF` to shave off even more time.

-This should produce a binary in the build directory called `example`.
+This should produce a binary in the `build/src` directory called `example`.
 Run it!
 If you get a response in the form of some json object, then everything worked as expected!
 The program you just ran is a sweet 3 liner you'll find [here](example.cpp).

 ## Documentation